The best NYC gift ideas under $30 can be found in this week’s newsletter.

 Some things I’m looking forward to this month: of course I’ll be lighting my bayberry candles on Christmas Eve as well as New Year’s Eve, December is always the most expensive month but it doesn’t have to be, don’t forget to buy your mistletoe, I’ll definitely watch some of these, I’ll absolutely watch The Snowman yet again and once again I’m begging you not to give lottery tickets as gifts.

-If you’ve got any interest in reading last month’s roundup, you can see what went on in October over here.
-And my autumn highlights on Instagram can be found here.
+If you’ve got any interest in reading last month’s roundup, you can see what went on in October over here and you can see more posts like this on my latest newsletter.
+Also my autumn highlights on Instagram can be found here.

 Autumn List 2023